isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 ### 12. I encountered technical issues when completing the application form.
 What should I do?

-You can contact us at ICA-STO_Support@ica.gov.sg.
+Please refer to the common troubleshooting FAQ [here](/faq/tech).
+If the FAQs do not address your queries, you can contact us [here](https://service2.mom.gov.sg/efeedback/Forms/efeedback.aspx).

 ### 13. I did not receive the entry application outcome for my FDW/CN.
 What should I do?

 Please check your spam and junk folders in case the outcome was sent there.
-[Contact us](https://service2.mom.gov.sg/efeedback/Forms/efeedback.aspx) if you cannot find the outcome email in these folders.
+Contact us [here](https://service2.mom.gov.sg/efeedback/Forms/efeedback.aspx) if you cannot find the outcome email in these folders.